cophilot/templify/.github/pull_request_template.md

+**Set `dev` as target branch for this pull request!**

 Replace the `...` with your own content!

+## Linked Issue

+Issue: #...

 ## Type of change

+> Can be skipped if a link to an issue is provided above.

-_Please select the relevant option:_
+Please select the relevant option:

 -   [ ] Bug fix
 -   [ ] New feature